ftsrg/gazer/doc/Developers.md

 make check-unit
 ```

-To run the functional test suite, LLVM's lit tool must be installed:
+To run the functional test suite, LLVM's `lit` tool must be installed:
 ```
 pip install lit
 ```

-After install lit, you can run the functional test suite using:
+After installing `lit`, you can run the functional test suite using:
 ```
 make check-functional
 ```